Gideon-Foxo/furry-bots/Bot Change Log.md

 > Here you can find a list of bots being added and removed from the list.

+18/10/2025 [Roo](https://discord.com/oauth2/authorize?client_id=675609879083483136&scope=applications.commands%20bot) Was removed as the application has been deleted.
+[Felli Maid](https://discord.com/oauth2/authorize?client_id=1091305514505342987&scope=applications.commands%20bot) Was added as it meet the requires and has been stable.

-28/4/2025[FurryVerse](https://discord.com/oauth2/authorize?client_id=1131388328403546164&scope=applications.commands%20bot) Was removed for being offline for an extended period of time.
+28/4/2025 [FurryVerse](https://discord.com/oauth2/authorize?client_id=1131388328403546164&scope=applications.commands%20bot) Was removed for being offline for an extended period of time.

 18/3/2025 [FurBot](https://discord.com/oauth2/authorize?client_id=716259432878702633&scope=applications.commands%20bot) Was removed for being offline for an extended period of time.
 [Katua](ttps://discord.com/oauth2/authorize?client_id=1251191594757914644&scope=applications.commands%20bot) Was removed for being offline for an extended period of time.
 [FluffyRanger](https://discord.com/oauth2/authorize?client_id=1018122677526994964&scope=applications.commands%20bot) Was removed for being too small.
 [Cheryl](https://discord.com/oauth2/authorize?client_id=940369423125061633&scope=applications.commands%20bot) Eas added.